dailypenn/challenge-react/README.md

 Besides your working code, please also take some time to complete `Submissions.txt` so we can have a better understanding of how you feel about the challenge.

-All submissions should be emailed to **chen@dailypennsylvanian.com** by Sunday, Feb 2 at 11:59pm.
+All submissions should be emailed to **chen@dailypennsylvanian.com** by Wednesday, Sep 23rd at 11:59pm.